How to Make Green Bean Puree for Baby

 According to the American Academy of Pediatrics, most babies are ready to start solids around 6 months of age, when they can sit up with minimal support and show interest in foods.

-When Can You Introduce Green Bean Puree to Your Baby?
+When Can You Introduce Green Bean Puree for Baby?

 • Sitting upright with support